-Page journey tracking (or what Google calls flow visualization) can identify a customer’s cursor at every stage of the shopping process through checkout.
-Not only can this help you identify strengths and weaknesses on your site, but you can use these details to reveal different information and products to different customers based on their browsing history and content interaction.
+Not only can this help you identify strengths and weaknesses on your site (like design issues affecting customer experience), but you can use these details to reveal different information and products to customers based on their browsing history and content interaction.

-Add a call to action (CTA), reduce page length, or insert an exit-intent popup to help engage the customer more effectively.
-You can also re-engage repeat customers through remarketing ads that include similar products or special offers like a discount or free shipping.
+Pro tip: Add a call to action (CTA), reduce page length, or insert an exit-intent popup to help engage potential customers more effectively.

 Here are just a few FAQs to be prepared for: